Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 Find out in this wacky story with funny black-and-white illustrations throughout.

-Billy Sure Kid Entrepreneur Is NOT A SINGER!
-Def initely Sure MY NAME IS BILLY SURE.
+MY NAME IS BILLY SURE.
 Right now I’m sitting at my workbench at the World Headquarters of SURE THINGS, INC. Across the room—which used to be the Reyes family garage—sits my best friend and business partner, Manny Reyes.
 Manny and I make up Sure Things, Inc., the world’s only inventing company run by seventh graders—or so we thought.

 We recently discovered that a company named Definite Devices also exists, and it is also run by two seventh graders—Nat Definite and Jada Parikh.
 And not only do they exist, but they were working on an invisibility invention at the same time as us at Sure Things, Inc.!